dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     "
     .. _dcmLinkMWLEntryUpdatePolicy:

-    :ref:`Link MWL Entry Update Policy <dcmLinkMWLEntryUpdatePolicy>`",string,"SSpecifies update policy for Study attributes on Link of Instances of another Study with a MWL Entry referring an existing Study.
+    :ref:`Link MWL Entry Update Policy <dcmLinkMWLEntryUpdatePolicy>`",string,"Specifies update policy for Study attributes on Link of Instances of another Study with a MWL Entry referring an existing Study.
 Overwrites value specified on Device level.
 Enumerated values: SUPPLEMENT, MERGE, OVERWRITE or REPLACE.

     (dcmLinkMWLEntryUpdatePolicy)"
     "